 No list of the best cuisines in the world could be complete without mentioning classic Italian Pizza.

-While many ancient cultures around the world have had pizza-like dishes based around flatbreads, pizza as we know it today comes from Naples in southern Italy, although not without a few modifications along the way.
+Many ancient cultures around the world have had pizza-like dishes based around flatbreads.
+But pizza as we know it today comes from Naples in southern Italy, although not without a few modifications along the way.

-In the 16th century Neapolitan pizza was a street snack, and for the next 300 years was predominantly sweet, not savory.
+In the 16th century Neapolitan pizza was a street snack.
+For the next 300 years was predominantly sweet, not savory.

-Once tomatoes became widespread in Italy, pizza with a tomato topping started to become the most popular variety, and in 1889 the pizza maker Raffaele Esposito created a special pizza in honor of the Queen of Italy.
+Once tomatoes became widespread in Italy, pizza with a tomato topping started to become the most popular variety.
+In 1889, the pizza maker Raffaele Esposito created a special pizza in honor of the Queen of Italy.

 This special pizza featured tomatoes, mozzarella, and basil to represent the red, white, and green of the Italian flag.

-Trying authentic Neapolitan pizza is one of the top things to do in Naples, but it’s not quite as easy as finding the nearest pizza place and ordering a Margherita.
+Trying authentic Neapolitan pizza is one of the top things to do in Naples, It’s not quite as easy as finding the nearest pizza place and ordering a Margherita.

-The traditions of pizza-making are closely guarded in Naples and protected by the Associazione Verace Pizza Napoletana (AVPN).
-Only 100 of the 800 pizzerias in Naples are certified by the AVPN, and it’s worth seeking out one that is.
+The traditions of pizza-making are closely guarded in Naples.
+In fact, they arw protected by the Associazione Verace Pizza Napoletana (AVPN).
+Only 100 of the 800 pizzerias in Naples are certified by the AVPN

 The most popular among visitors is L’antica Pizzeria da Michele Forcella.
 They only sell Margherita or Marinara pizzas, but when they’re as good and as authentic as these, why would you want to mess with perfection?